IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

-In this case, you might want to avoid making repeated calls to check the status of the UID2 identity, because if the DII has a status of opted out, the UID2 token is not generated.
+If the response status indicates that the DII has been opted out of UID2, you might want to avoid making repeated calls to check the status of the UID2 identity: if the DII has a status of opted out, the UID2 token is not generated.

 ## Enable Logging